arghyacodes/Java-Fte/README.md

 Q3> create a behaviour to create a copy constructor to read data

-Q4> Accept amount in figures and convert into word (limit 1Cr)
+Q4> Accept amount in figures and convert into word (limit 1Cr) Q5> Accept name of the day and display owner and color